Acanthaspis petax: Habitat

-Acanthaspis petax live in the savanna in hidden habitats such as cracks in the ground, cracks in mud walls, and deserted fungus-growing termite mounds.
+Acanthaspis petax lives in the savanna in hidden habitats such as cracks in the ground, cracks in mud walls, and deserted fungus-growing termite mounds.

 Camouflage

 Corpse Camouflage

-Acanthaspis petax nymphs create a large mound on their backs consisting predominantly of ant carcasses, but other small insect corpses, and bits of plants are often included.
+Acanthaspis petax nymphs create a large mound on their backs consisting predominantly of ant carcasses, but other small insect corpses and bits of plants are often included.
 This is called masking (when an animal applies materials from the environment to its body), more specifically this is a type of masking called corpse camouflage.
 The nymphs use this camouflage to hide from predators and aid in the capture of their prey.

 To build its mask Acanthaspis petax must first capture its prey.
 Once captured Acanthaspis petax injects the prey with digestive enzymes and drinks the dissolved tissues, leaving an empty exoskeleton behind.
 This exoskeleton is fixed to the back of Acanthaspis petax using adhesive threads it secretes from secretory hairs on its abdomen.

 How exactly this carcass mound camouflages Acanthaspis petax is still up for debate as little research has been done on the topic.
 One theory is camouflage by bizarre forms: the insect may attach so many items to its back that it is unrecognizable to predators.
-Not camouflaging as something else but simply disrupting its own image.
+Not camouflaging as something else but simply disrupting its image.
 Another idea is that Acanthaspis petax is camouflaging itself as a swarm of ants.
 Interestingly, ants are not the only organisms Acanthaspis petax preys on, but they are the main ones it builds its mask out of.
 This is possibly because salticid spiders are a major predator of Acanthaspis petax but not of ants.
 In fact, spiders may avoid a cluster of ants in fear of being swarmed by them.
-Finally, it has been suggested that this is a type of olfactory camouflage, meaning the smell of the ants would mask that of the insect, however this theory has not been studied.
+Finally, it has been suggested that this is a type of olfactory camouflage, meaning the smell of the ants would mask that of the insect, however, this theory has not been studied.

 What is known is that masked bugs get preyed upon much less than naked bugs by visually oriented predators, leading to the conclusion that the camouflage is at least partially visual.